Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.6: Access to the controls of a label group

-A label group is useful when constructing small dialog, in the next section we build one with the morphs we learnt in this section and the previous ones.
+A label group is useful when constructing small dialogs.
+In the next section, we build one with the morphs we learned in this section and the previous ones.

-Small window the user interact with are called dialog or panel, Cuis-Smalltalk-UI offers several alternatives to use.
+Small windows the user interacts with are called dialogs or panels.
+Cuis-Smalltalk-UI offers several alternatives to use.

 Feature require: 'UI-Panel'

-Let’s rewrite the example of text entry with what we just learnt.
+Let’s rewrite the example of text entry with what we just learned.
 The end result will look like this:

 Figure 6.7: A greeting dialog

 In the hierarchy provided by the UI-Panel package, we use the DialogPanel class.
-It offers both an area to plug our interactive components and an area for our button.
+It offers both an area to plug our interactive components and an area for our buttons.

 DialogPanel subclass: #GreetingPanel instanceVariableNames: 'firstName lastName greetLabel' classVariableNames: '' poolDictionaries: '' category: 'DesignGUI-Booklet'